testcore-labs/qkit/README.md

 A PHP Framework from scratch.

 # What is it's purpose?
-It's a framework aiming to create a fast and easy solution for people that don't want too much crammed in a framework.
+It's a framework aiming to create a fast and easy solution for people that don't want too much crammed in a framework.. under 100kb.

 ## Deployment